For the past four years, Washington Bullets coach Wes Unseld has stressed that the team needs to get bigger in the frontcourt.

 A more serious matter is a medical condition caused by an overactive pituitary gland.
 Sweek said Muresan will be examined by doctors in France this week to determine if medication or surgery is required.

 But Muresan, who has a broad smile to match his size, could become an instant fan favorite if he joins the Bullets.
 He realizes his limitations and downplays grandiose expectations.
 "I was 15 before I knew what a basketball was," he told Basketball Weekly.
 Romania, I only did gymnastics."

-He made his first international splash in 1991, competing in th Junior World Championships in Edmonton, Alberta, averaging 23.4 points and 11.4 rebounds for his Romanian team.
+He made his first international splash in 1991, competing in the Junior World Championships in Edmonton, Alberta, averaging 23.4 points and 11.4 rebounds.